xchellx/bnrtool/README.md

 - [Building](#building)

 ## Info
 Nintendo GameCube uses a banner file to display am icon, name, maker, and description at the disc section in the BIOS.
-A BNR file is custom binary which holds a magic number to identify whether it's a BNR1 or BNR 2 file, a 96x32 GX encoded RGB5A3 image, and text info of a short title and maker, a long title and maker, and a comment.
+A BNR file is custom binary which holds a magic number to identify whether it's a BNR1 or BNR 2 file, 32 byte alignment after the magic number, a 96x32 GX encoded RGB5A3 image, and text info of a short title and maker, a long title and maker, and a comment.
 These blocks of info can be of 6 different blocks for English, German, French, Spanish, Italian, and Dutch in BNR2 where in BNR1 it is just a single block for either English or Japanese. bnrtool can decode a BNR file to a PNG or TGA image and a YAML text file and back to a BNR file.
 It supports both BNR1 and BNR2 formats as well as ShiftJIS encoding for Japanese BNR1 files.

 ## Building